-KNOW THE ADVISORIES Tropical Storm WATCH Sustained winds of 39 - 73 mph are possible within the specified area Tropical Storill WATCH in the next 48 hours.
-Tropical Storm Sustained winds of 39 - 73 mph are expected within the specified WARNING area in the next 36 hours .
-Hurricane WATCH Sustained winds of 74 mph or higher are expected within the specified numcane WATCH area in the next 48 hours .
-Sustained winds of 74 mph or higher are expected within the specified Hurricane WARNING area in the next 36 hours . numcane WARNING NOTE: A Warning can remain in effect when dangerously high water and/or waves continue even if winds are less than hurricane force.
+KNOW THE ADVISORIES Tropical Storm WATCH Sustained winds of 39 - 73 mph are possible within the specified area in the Hopical Storill WATCH next 48 hours.
+Tropical Storm WARNING Sustained winds of 39 - 73 mph are expected within the specified area in the Tropical Storill WARNING next 36 hours.
+Hurricane WATCH Sustained winds of 74 mph or higher are expected within the specified area numcane watch in the next 48 hours .
+Sustained winds of 74 mph or higher are expected within the specified area Hurricane WARNING in the next 36 hours .
+Humcalle Wakiving NOTE: A Warning can remain in effect when dangerously high water and/or waves continue even if winds are less than hurricane force.